Harshcs2002/LGMVIP-DataScience/More Advanced Level Task/Task10/readme.md

 # More Advanced Level Task
-## TASK-10- : ML Facial recognition to detect mood and suggest songs accordingly
+## TASK 10- : ML Facial recognition to detect mood and suggest songs accordingly